DGRussell/alloa/timelog.md

 ### 29 Oct 2021
 * *1 hour* Created a clean database function and added forms to add the name and level of the instance
+* *1 hour* Meeting with advisor discussing next steps - setup data structures and run alloa

+## Week 6

+### 4 Nov 2021
+* *4 hours* Investigating original Alloa code to find data structures that I will need to pass in from the database
+* Had to cancel advisor meeting as had not had a chance to do much work this week until after meeting had passed

+## Week 7

+### 8 Nov 2021
+* *1 hour* Created structures.md to record all findings and objects I need to create to use the graph_builder function from alloa

+### 9 Nov 2021
+* *3 hours* Querying database to get necessary data and storing in dictionary representation

+### 10 Nov 2021
+* *3 hours* Creating objects and converting dictionaries to instances of these objects

+### 11 Nov 2021
+* *1 hour* Advisor meeting - discussing structure I found and created classes